Information Security Standard M6

 2. Policy SC14, Acceptable Use and Security of UBC Electronic Information and Systems

-4. Passphrase and Password Protection standard
+3. Passphrase and Password Protection standard

-5. Reporting Information Security Incidents standard
+4. Reporting Cybersecurity Incidents standard

 Standard Last Revised: 2021-01